-Justification for Confidentiality of January 1998 Report: Electro-Coal Transfer Facility - Big Bend Station (1)
+Justification for Confidentiality of January 2003 Report: Electro-Coal Transfer Facility - Big Bend Station (1)

-FORM FORM LINE(S) RATIONALE
+FORM LINE(S) COLUMN RATIONALE

-423-2 19 G (1), (3)
+423-2 1 - 10 G (1), (3)

-423-2 1 - 9 н (2)
+423-2 1-10 Н (2)

-(1) Disc'osure of the effective purchase price "would impair the efforts of Tampa Electric to contract for goods or services on Section 366.093(3)(d), favorable terms."
-Additionally, prohibiting the purchase price would enable one to ascertain the total transportation charges by subtracting the effective purchase price from the delivered price at the transfer facility, shown in Column I. Any competitor with knowledge of the total transportation charges would be able to use that information in conjunction with the published delivered price at the Electro-Coal Transfer Facility to determine the segmented transportation costs, i.e., the separate breakdown of transportation charges for river barge ransport and for deep water transportation across the Gulf of Mexico from the transfer facility to Tampa.
-It is this regmented transportation cost data which is proprietary and confidential.
-The disclosure of the segmented transportation costs would have a direct impact on Tampa Electric's future fuel and transportation contracts by informing potential bidders of current prices paid for services provided. harm, which would flow to Tampa Electric and its Customers from such disclosure, was the subject of Prepared Direct Testimony of Mr. John R. Rowe, Jr. on behalf of Tampa Electric in Docket No. 860001-EI-D. A copy of Mr. Rowe's Direct Testimony from the September 29, 1986 hearing in that docket is attached hereto as Exhibit "A" and by reference made a part hereof.
+Disclosure of the effective purchase price "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
+Section 366.093(3)(d), Fla.
+Stat.
+Additionally, prohibiting the purchase price would enable one to ascertain the total transportation charges by subtracting the effective purchase price from the delivered price at the transfer facility, shown in Column I. Any competitor with knowledge of the total transportation charges would be able to use that information in conjunction with the published delivered price at the Electro-Coal Transfer Facility to determine the segmented transportation costs, i.e., the separate breakdown of transportation charges for river barge transport and for deep water transportation across the Gulf of Mexico from the transfer facility to Tampa.
+It is this segmented transportation cost data which is proprietary and confidential.
+The disclosure of the segmented transportation costs would have a direct impact on Tampa Electric's future fuel and transportation contracts by informing potential bidders of current prices paid for services provided.
+That harm, which would flow to Tampa Electric and its Customers from such disclosure, was the subject of Prepared Direct Testimony of Mr. John R. Rowe, Jr. on behalf of Tampa Electric in Docket No. 860001-EI-D. A copy of Mr. Rowe's Direct Testimony from the September 29, 1986 hearing in that docket is attached hereto as Exhibit "A" and by reference made a part hereof.